EDITORS' CODE OF PRACTICE COMMITTEE | ABOUT US

-The Editors' Committee produces The Editors' Codebook, an official handbook that brings together the Code and the case law developed through years of PCC adjudications upon it.
+The Editors' Committee produces The Editors' Codebook, an official handbook that brings together the Code and the case law developed by the regulatory body.
+It will be updated to reflect IPSO adjudications.
 This provides a unique bank of experience upon which editors, journalists and complainants can draw.
 The Codebook is now incorporated into this website (click here to view), where it can be regularly updated to reflect the most significant developments.

 |The Code Committee members:

 Paul Dacre, Daily Mail (Newspaper Publishers Association);

 Damian Bates, Aberdeen Press and Journal (Scottish Newspaper Society);